Pretrained Model release v1.5#

 Number of parameters:

-Model size on disk:
+Model size on disk (just the encoder):

 .